Alok-Joshi/PyKur/README.md

 # PyKur
-An async friendly Kurento Media Server Client
+A Kurento Media Server Client written in Python